onflow/flow-go/pkg/language/docs/language.md

 ### Optional Binding

 Optional binding allows getting the value inside an optional.
-It is a variant of the if-statment.
+It is a variant of the if-statement.

 If the optional contains a value, the first branch is executed and a temporary constant or variable is declared and set to the value contained in the optional; otherwise, the else branch (if any) is executed.